 In this step, you will be recording your income and expenses.
 When completed, this document will serve as a handy starting point to achieving your financial goals.
 If you are part of a family (2 or more people), you most likely will need to fill in all the family details of income and expenses on one worksheet.
 Whenever possible, we recommend that couples work on their family budget together.

-- So let’s get started, download the interactive template worksheet below to help you organize and calculate your Expenses & Income: Expenses & Income worksheet
+- So let’s get started, download the interactive template worksheet to help you organize and calculate your Expenses and income.

 - Break your current expenses into three simple categories:

 - expenses (money going out); and,

 - savings (money set aside for later use).